micziz/SimXV2/readme.md

 ### Can i contribute?

 Of course!
-Just check [contributing.md](doc/contributing.md), complete the checklist and then feel free to open a PR!
+Just check teh contributing page on the wiki!

 ## Compatibility.